freddap/SetHzMonitor/README.md

 For detailed information on how the software works and any necessary configuration, please see the [INSTRUCTIONS](./INSTRUCTIONS.md).

+Please make sure the [.NET runtime](https://dotnet.microsoft.com/en-us/download/dotnet/9.0/runtime) is installed on your system in order to use this application.

 ### Related Repository

 This application depends on a companion module located here: